What is an apprenticeship?

 - Have equipment available and rotate apprentices in the various processes of the skilled occupation.

 - Interview and hire aspiring apprentices to train in company apprenticeship program.

 - Oversee apprentice’s on-the-job training and monitor attendance at related training classes.

 - Recommend Award of Completion certificate when an apprentice has satisfactorily completed the required coursework and on-the-job training.

 How do I register an apprenticeship program with the United States Department of Labor (USDOL) for my company?

-Trident Technical College’s Division of Apprenticeship Programs will connect you with Apprenticeship Carolina, a state agency that assists South Carolina companies with registering apprenticeship programs.
+Trident Technical College’s Division of Apprenticeships and Employer Partnerships will connect you with Apprenticeship Carolina, a state agency that assists South Carolina companies with registering apprenticeship programs.
 All services provided by Apprenticeship Carolina are at no cost.